Nanikworkforce/TET-Bloom/prd.md

 User Story 6 (System): If a teacher requests a review, the system should send an email notification to the observer, indicating that the teacher has requested a review of their observation feedback.
 [MVP - Basic Notification]

-User Story 7 (School Leader/Observer): As an Observer, I want to be able to review the teacher's comments/questions (following a review request), so that I can connect with the teacher offline to discuss.
+User Story 7 (Administrator/Observer): As an Observer, I want to be able to review the teacher's comments/questions (following a review request), so that I can connect with the teacher offline to discuss.
 [MVP - Supports workflow]

 4.4.
 Dashboard
 Epic: Provide a central starting point for users to access key functionalities.

 User Story 1 (All Users): As a user, I want to see a dashboard upon logging in, so that I can quickly access relevant features and information.
 [MVP]

-User Story 2 (School Leader): As a School Leader, the dashboard should provide access to "Observation Groups" and "Observations".
+User Story 2 (Administrator): As a Administrator, the dashboard should provide access to "Observation Groups" and "Observations".
 [MVP]

 User Story 3 (Teacher): As a Teacher, the dashboard should provide access to "Observations" and my "Account Page".
 [MVP]

 4.5.
 Notifications
 Epic: Keep users informed about important events and actions.

-User Story 1 (System): The system should notify a teacher when an observation record is completed by a School Leader.
+User Story 1 (System): The system should notify a teacher when an observation record is completed by a Administrator.
 [MVP - can be simple in-app notification initially]

 User Story 2 (System): The system should send an email notification to an observer when a teacher requests a review of their observation feedback.
 [MVP - can be simple in-app notification initially, email is enhancement]